 - Give students a few minutes at the end of each day to prioritize their nightly homework in planners by numbering assignments from first to last.
 Starting with the most difficult work is often a good choice so students are mentally fresh.

 - Share scoring rubrics with students before they begin assignments.
-Rubrics provide a visual map of expectations and are perfect starting points for planning projects and writing as well as encouraging students to reflect critically on their work.
+Rubrics provide a visual map of expectations and are perfect starting points for planning projects, writing assignments, and encouraging students to reflect critically on their work.

 - Engage students with games and activities that involve strategic planning, like chess and capture the flag.